Hokome/rise-artifact/docs/Ideas.md

 ### Build cards

-- Build tower and delete
+- Build tower and consume
 - Build tower and decrease cost of this card
 - Build tower and upgrade it
 - Build tower and set aspect